distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/functional_spec/Functional_Specification.md

 Lists general constraints placed upon the design team, including speed requirements, industry protocols, hardware platforms, and so forth.

+#### Speed

-Speed - the users expect the reading and writing of data to the cloud to be as fast as possible.
+The users expect the reading and writing of data to the cloud to be as fast as possible.
 Thus we must use node benchmarking, compression, etc.

+#### Security

-Security - we boast of privacy and control, therefore we must upkeep it with encryption, redundancy/replication.
+We boast of privacy and control, therefore we must upkeep it with encryption, redundancy/replication.

 Operating Systems - we must support Linux, Windows, and Mac OS X for our nodes and desktop client software.
 We must support Android and iOS for our mobile client software.
 We will prioritise Linux and Windows support at first as that is the operating system of most servers.
 Through the use of portable technologies like Go or React Native we may not need additional coding for different hardware, but our testing may be limited to the hardware that we own as a team.